adrianomcr/vectorfield_stack/ground_robot/README.md

 ### Parameters

-The parameters of the skidsteer_node are the same as the paramaters of the differential_node above with the adition of the following two:
+The parameters of the skidsteer_node are the same as the parameters of the differential_node above with the addition of the following two:

-- `a` (`float`): horizontal distance from the robot's senter to the front (or back) wheels' shafts
+- `a` (`float`): horizontal distance from the robot's center to the front (or back) wheels' shafts
-- `b` (`float`): horizontal distance from the robot's senter to the right (or left) wheels' shafts
+- `b` (`float`): horizontal distance from the robot's center to the right (or left) wheels' shafts

 Check these parameters in the file [config/skidsteer_params.yaml](config/skidsteer_params.yaml).